Revealing novel biological methane sinks in the Deep Sea

 Microbial Colonization and Succession on Recently-Erupted Basaltic Rocks: An analog for life detection on mars

 Extrusive volcanic activity constantly creates new basaltic crust, and while this newly formed rock substrate ultimately hosts complex microbial communities, the time frame of colonization and the resulting successional dynamics are unknown.
-In order to investigate this process, we collected recently-erupted material from the Marum Crater lava lake on Ambrym Island, Vanuatu.
-Samples across a range of ages - from seconds to decades old - were collected for microbial abundance and diversity analyses in order to determine the temporal colonization limit of life.
-The field component of this work also included a drone-supported 3-D mapping effort that has provided high-resolution evidence of past lava lakes and eruptive deposits.
+In order to investigate this process, we aim to collect recently-erupted material from the Marum Crater lava lake on Ambrym Island, Vanuatu.
+Samples across a range of ages - from seconds to decades old - will be analyzed for microbial abundance and diversity analyses in order to determine the temporal colonization limit of life.

 The no- / low-biomass Marum Crater samples are ideal test samples for the SHERLOC instrument, which is slated to fly on NASA's Mars 2020 rover mission.
 The instrument provides co-localized mineralogical identification and aromatic molecule detection utilizing deep UV and Raman spectroscopy, respectively.
 Mapping the recently produced volcanic rocks may reveal mineralogical associations of early colonization and continued community development.